Table of Contents

 Analyzing Security Incident Reports

 Thoroughly analyze security incident reports to understand the nature and impact of any security breaches or incidents.
-Use this information to refine and enhance security measures and incident response protocols.
+Use this information to refine security measures and incident response protocols.

 Remediating Security Issues in a Timely Manner

-Develop a robust process for addressing and resolving security issues promptly.
-This includes a well-defined incident response plan and mechanisms to implement corrective actions efficiently.
+Develop a defined process for addressing and resolving security issues promptly.
+This includes a well-documented incident response plan and mechanisms to implement corrective actions efficiently.

 Step 5: Prepare for CMMC Assessment